Budapest-Bamako: Charity

 The team that performs the most outstanding charity work receives the Mother Teresa Charity Award.

-Television coverage
+Television & Film coverage

 Since 2007, British cable and satellite broadcaster, Travel Channel airs the Budapest To Bamako series.
 Since 2008, the channel sends viewers to participate in the rally.
 In 2009, the series grew to five parts and followed the trials and tribulations of an all men and an all women team along the rally.
 In 2010, Hungarian national broadcaster RTL Klub broadcast the event daily.
 Since 2007, RTL Klub covers the event annually.

+In 2022 a feature-length documentary, entitled Rust To Glory covered the event.
+The film portrays three junk cars transformation from being destitute to participating in the rally.
+The second half of the movie features their trials and tribulation along the way.
+The movie is streamed by Amazon and Apple TV worldwide and RTL Plusz in Hungary.